oriafo/Github-Examples/git-crash-course/Readme.md

 There is a hidden folder called `.git` which tells you that our project is a git repo.

-If we wanted to create a git repo in a new project we' create the folder and the initalize that repo using `git init`
+If we wanted to create a git repo in a new project we'll create the folder and the initalize that repo using `git init`

 ```
 mkdir /workspaces/tmp/new-project